Do Go On - 345 - Dame Julie Andrews

 Shrek.

-She plays Fiona's mum.
+She plays Fiona's mom.

 Yes.

-No, he was –
+No, he was.

-He's Lord Farquaad.
+He's Lord Farquod.

-Who's the Yes, yes
+Who's the dirt?

-I definitely saw that
+I definitely saw that.

-I've seen at least two Shreks
+I've seen at least two Shreks.

-So she's done a fair bit of voice work
+So she's done a fair bit of voice work as well.

-she'd be doing a kind of talk singing because obviously post-surgery.
+She'd be doing a kind of talk singing, because obviously post-surgery.

 Rap, please rap, please rap.

-My name is Julie and I'm here to say.
+My name is Julie, and I'm here to say.

-Yeah, obviously post-surgery her voice is not capable of what it used to be.
+Yeah, obviously post-surgery, her voice is not capable of what it used to be.

-operations that have, you know,
+And also knowing that she's had operations that have, you know, heard her voice.

-I've heard better.
+And she'll be like, hmm, I've heard better.

-Yeah, I've seen Adele
+I've seen Adele.

-and I was like, what?
-Imagine, like, being on
+I was like, what?

-stage looking at 19,999
+Imagine like being on stage looking at 19,999 people on their feet.

-critic just arms crossed in the front row.
-With a notepad.
+And you can see the one critic just arms crossed in the front row.

-Taking all effort and is, no.
+Taking at all effort and is no.

 No.